vgerous/SAIFFuturesArbitrage/README.md

 SAIF Futures Quantitative Course I - Course Project - Futures Arbitrage

 ## Description
-The system aims to back test Futures arbitrage strategty for China commodity futures trading.
+The system aims to back test Futures arbitrage strategy for China commodity futures trading.
 Basic philosophy is to identify the price gap between main contract and sub-main contract.

 ## Design requirements:
 1. Data extraction and cleaning
   	- Extract historical market data for **all** products. (e.g. 橡胶，螺纹钢，铜，股指期货IC，IH，IF... etc)
   	- The granularity of the market data should be at least as finer as **minute-wise**.
-  	- Market data cleaning must be done pior to algorithm implementation so that we'll have main contract market data align with that of the sub-main contract.
+  	- Market data cleaning must be done prior to algorithm implementation so that we'll have main contract market data align with that of the sub-main contract.
   	- Overall back testing cycle should be from the data of past **6** months.
 2. Data processing algorithm
   	- Calculate the price gap between main contract and sub-main contract for each discrete point (**close price** for a certain minute) , denote the gap as priceDelta